The PJHQ, based in Northwood, commands joint and combined military operations and provides politically aware military advice to the MOD.

 - exercising operational command of UK Forces assigned to multinational operations led by others

-- providing politically aware military advice to the Ministry of Defence (MOD).
+- providing policy aware military advice to the Ministry of Defence (MOD).

 The CJO appointment is rotational between the Royal Navy, Army and Royal Air Force.
-The current incumbent is Lieutenant General John Lorimer DSO MBE.
+The current incumbent is Vice Admiral Ben Key.

 The Chief of Staff (Operations) (COS (Ops)) is deputy to CJO and is responsible for the planning and execution of operations.